Pompeo says North Korea talks have not resumed as quickly as hoped

-The United States has not returned to the negotiation table with North Korea as quickly as it had hoped, Secretary of State Mike Pompeo said on Tuesday, but he added that Washington knew there would be ‘bumps on the road’ in the denuclearization talks, reports Trend citing to Reuters.
+The United States has not returned to the negotiation table with North Korea as quickly as it had hoped, Secretary of State Mike Pompeo said on Tuesday, but he added that Washington knew there would be ‘bumps on the road’ in the denuclearization talks, Trend reports citing Reuters.

 Speaking in an interview with CBS, Pompeo said Washington was concerned about North Korea’s firing of short-range missiles.
 “I wish they would not,” he said, referring to the tests.